Since Brexit, the number of reported hate crimes in England has skyrocketed.

-I always felt that there was an inclusiveness in that portrait.
-There was always a sense that she was writing this (in retrospect, not terribly flattering) sketch of “the common British man” as someone for the reader to identify with – and as someone that Christie herself, to some degree, was comfortable with, and felt affection for, and yes, identified with.
+I always felt there was an inclusiveness in that portrait.
+There was always a sense she was writing this sketch (in retrospect, a not terribly flattering one) of “the common British man” as someone for the reader to identify with—and as someone Christie herself, to some degree, was comfortable with, and felt affection for, and yes, identified with.

-There was never even a hint of satire or criticism.
-Christie was far too comfortable in her world, and in that type of world, to ever bother with the idea of changing it.
+There was never a hint of satire or criticism.
+Christie was too comfortable in her world, and in that type of world, to bother with the idea of changing it.

-And this leads right into the way she wrote foreigners of any sort, and Jews, and sometimes even the Irish and the Catholic and occasionally the lower classes – and before I get into all that, I need to talk about another thing that is pure Agatha Christie, which is:
+This leads right into the way she wrote foreigners of any sort, and Jews, and sometimes even the Irish and the Catholic and occasionally the lower classes.
+And before I get into all that, I need to talk about another thing which is pure Agatha Christie, and it is:

-More than she delighted in creating plausible mysteries, she delighted in messing around with reader expectations – which usually translated into messing around with common tropes.
-TVTropes credits her with inventing or codifying maybe dozens of now-standard detective mystery tropes, but that doesn’t quite capture the sheer joy you can tell she took in taking any one of the stodgier formulas of the genre and turning it on its head; inverting it; playing it backwards; playing it upside down… and then seeing if she could come up with a mystery plot, and a set of believable characters, that would make this type of thing work.
+More than she delighted in creating plausible mysteries, she delighted in messing around with reader expectations.
+This usually translated into messing around with then-standard plots and premises.
+TVTropes credits her with inventing or codifying maybe dozens of now-standard detective mystery tropes, but that doesn’t quite capture the sheer joy you can tell she took in grabbing a stodgy formula of the genre and turning it on its head; inverting it; playing it backwards; playing it upside down… and then seeing if she could come up with a mystery plot, and a set of believable characters, which would make the resulting thing work.

-And that list could go on and on.
-But you get the gist.
-Christie loved to take assumptions that she knew most of her audience took for granted, and then use those assumptions against them – she loved to pull out the rug from her readers and make them rethink their defaults.
+Christie loved taking assumptions she knew most of her audience took for granted, and using those assumptions against them.
+She loved to pull out the rug from her readers and make them rethink their defaults.

 And now I can talk about how Christie wrote the “Other”.

-If you were a Jew who had lived in England for generations, you were Other – not English.
+If you were a Jew who had lived in England for generations, you were Other, not English, because you didn’t look English.
 (Like how in Soviet Russia, your passport would list your nationality, not as Russian, but as Jew.)

-And if you looked feasibly English until you opened your mouth and then suddenly you were Polish or German or Irish whatever – then you were also Other.
+And if you looked feasibly English until you opened your mouth and then suddenly you were Polish or German or Irish whatever: then you were also Other.
+You weren’t from England.
 Even if you’d been living in the country for decades on end.

-(This, by the way, is almost word-for-word the Brexit-tinged rationale for who merits a hate crime, and who should be driven out of the noble country of England – versus who is “English enough” to stay.)
+(This, by the way, is almost word-for-word the Brexit-tinged rationale for who merits a hate crime and should be driven out of the noble country of England, versus who is “English enough” to stay.)

-And when Christie wrote the Other, well, boy, did she ever Other them.
-I wish I could quote directly – the only reason I can’t is because my teenage-era collection of Christie fiction is all the way on the other side of the country, in my sister’s house, where she rereads Poirot mysteries in the bath – but I do tend to reread handfuls of Christie novels when I visit my sister, because there they are, ripe for revisiting, and such quick and easy reads… it is just so weird to me, these days, to come across a Spanish person being described as if they are of an entirely different species than everybody else around them – or, for example, watching a large Irish woman being given the ominous Orientalist treatment, for the purpose of unnerving the protagonist (and thus the reader).
+And when Christie wrote the Other, oh boy, did she ever Other them.
+I wish I could quote directly (the only reason I can’t is because my teenage-era collection of Christie fiction is all the way on the other side of the country, in my sister’s house, where she rereads Poirot mysteries in the bath) but I do reread handfuls of Christie novels when I visit my sister, because there they sit, ripe for revisiting, and such quick and easy reads… So it is just so weird to me, these days, to come across a Spanish person being described as if they are of an entirely different species than everybody else around them—or, for example, watching a large Irish woman being given the ominous Orientalist treatment, for the purpose of unnerving the protagonist (and thus the reader).

-Most of Christie’s characters, being what they were (the typical English; aka, stolid and not-overly-bright xenophobic bigots) inevitably saw anyone who was Other as somehow “off” and sometimes worthy of suspicion entirely on that basis.
+Most of Christie’s characters, being what they were (typically English—aka, stolid and not-overly-bright xenophobic bigots), inevitably saw anyone who was Other as somehow “off”, and sometimes worthy of suspicion entirely on that basis.

 Because they looked different.

 Hercule Poirot was written as technically Belgian.
-Whether Agatha Christie had ever actually hung out with anyone Belgian before writing Poirot is… well, it’s questionable.
 He is no more specifically Belgian than he could be, say, specifically French.

-And at the same time, Poirot is super-smart, incredibly funny, and pleasurably self-aware.
+At the same time Poirot is super-smart, incredibly funny, and pleasurably self-aware.
 In at least one story, he drops his “funny foreigner” act completely and perfectly mimics a British accent, in what leads into a hair-raising climax.
 And in his best stories, he is a sheer joy to encounter, and read, and spend time with.